Anti-Theft Waist Packs And Hip Packs Protect Your Gear

-All of the security fanny packs incorporate a hidden buckle feature that covers or hides the strap buckle; this prevents it from being easily squeezed open by someone else allowing the bag to drop off you and into their waiting hands.
+A good anti-theft hip pack will incorporate a hidden buckle feature that covers or hides the strap buckle; this prevents it from being easily squeezed open by someone else allowing the bag to drop off you and into their waiting hands.

 RFID Blocking Technology

 Credit cards, passports, and licenses now contain Radio Frequency Identification (RFID) chips that contain your personal data and account information.
 Stop “electronic pickpockets” from accessing your personal identity information by placing your RFID-enabled cards in RFID blocking pockets.
 A quality anti-theft waist pack will offer RFID blocking protection.
 Typically one pocket on the inside of the bag or waist wallet is lined with RFID blocking material to shield your data.
 Generally, when it comes to carrying your passport, we recommend you leave your passport in the hotel safe.
 Taking your passport with you opens you up to accidental loss, theft or even scams.
 If your lodging doesn’t offer a safe or you don’t trust that your possessions are 100% secure, carry your passport on your person.